SamDurrant/brunch-birds/Readme.md

 A restaurant web design inspired by various brunch spots around the US that are focused on providing healthier and locally sourced menu options.

 ## Live Demo

----
-A live demo has been deployed on Netlify.
+A live demo has been deployed on Netlify at
 [Brunch Birds](https://brunchbirds.netlify.com/)

 ## Motivation
----

 I am passionate about healthy eating and wanted to create a well-thought out restaurant website that was easy to navigate.

 >### **Technical Goals**